NEAR-Hispano/identicon/docs/apis/contracts-api.md

 ~~~

 ---
+**Validator methods**

-**Validator methods**: This methods will be called only by a Validator account.
+This methods will be called only by a Validator account.

 ### register_as_validator

 Status (deployed :ok:)

 The account registers itself as a validator. indicating what types of work he/she can perform.
 ~~~